ajroach42/ajroach42.github.io/_posts/2016-12-12-push-notifications-with-ifttt.md

 I love open standards, and simple solutions.

-(This post is a test post for this feature.)
+(This post is a test post for this feature.
+I'm pleased to report that it does exactly what it says on the tin.)